General Rules

 6.2.1.
 An official 8-ball clearance in International Rules can be achieved either off the break or on your very first visit.

-6.3.
-In any pairs match an official 8-ball clearance can only be achieved by the first player of each pair’s team.
+An official 8-ball clearance can only be achieved by the team as a whole.

 6.4.
 8-ball clearances must be ratified by the opponent and the referee on the result card.
 Failure to do so will result in the 8-ball clearance being void.